Matr1xs1undeveloped/Local-Remote-Lab/README.md

 # Setup and run Lab Guide
 a remote lab running locally using a flask for the server 0.0.0.0 to run on all interfaces, its designed for the PC to connect to a website using multiple python scripts where u can then press buttons and do actions on the website which will then get shown in real time using advanced live screen sharing, there are many options and its opensource!

+So first of all make sure you clone the repo by opening a cmd and typing this: "git clone https://github.com/Matr1xs1undeveloped/Local-Remote-Lab.git" after that type this command: "cd Local-Remote-Lab" and now we can continue with the tutorial!

-heres an tutorial i made myself, Support to MacOS and other operating systems will come soon!
+MacOS And other operating systems with different kernels are getting supported soon!

 if you are on windows 10/11:
 firstly open the command prompt by pressing the windows key, typing cmd and pressing enter, a black windows will open